Meeco/js-sdk/packages/cli/README.md

 Update an item from the vault.
 For more detail, refers to README.md Update an Item section

 ```
-Update an item from the vault.
-For more detail, refers to README.md Update an Item section

 USAGE
   $ meeco items:update